MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/setup-secure-network-communications.md

 Now that you've set up SNC between your On-premises Data Gateway and SAP system, you can:

 - Implement SNC in your production environment
-- Learn about X.509 user authentication for SAP
+- Learn about Microsoft Entra ID using certificates(X.509 user authentication) for SAP
-- Explore advanced SNC configuration options

 By following this guide, you've created a fully encrypted connection between your On-premises Data Gateway and SAP system.
 This enhances the security of your SAP integration with Microsoft Power Platform.